jaredszajkowski/jaredszajkowski.github.io/content/post/investigating-a-vix-trading-signal/index.md

 ## Code

 The jupyter notebook with the functions and all other code is available [here](investigating-a-vix-trading-signal.ipynb).</br>
-The html export of the jupyter notebook is available [here](../../../../investigating-a-vix-trading-signal/investigating-a-vix-trading-signal.html).</br>
+The html export of the jupyter notebook is available - static [here](../../../../investigating-a-vix-trading-signal/investigating-a-vix-trading-signal.html).</br>

 The html export of the jupyter notebook is available [here](investigating-a-vix-trading-signal.html).</br>
 The pdf export of the jupyter notebook is available [here](investigating-a-vix-trading-signal.pdf).